 Vertical is already a global pioneer in sustainable aviation technologies, as one of only a handful of companies to have flown and flight tested two full-scale all-electric vertical take-off and landing (eVTOL) prototypes with UK Civil Aviation Authority approval.
-The latest, Seraph, can carry 250kg and reach speeds of 80km/h.
+The latest, VA-X2, can carry 250kg and reach speeds of 80km/h.
 Development of Vertical’s next generation eVTOL is already well underway and will soon be made public.
-At certification the aircraft will be able to carry one pilot and four passengers, up to 100 miles at speeds of 150mph.
+At certification the aircraft will be able to carry one pilot and four passengers, up to 120 miles at speeds of 202mph.
 Vertical is targeting certification and initial service operation in 2024.

 Dean will be responsible for leading the flight test campaign for the first certifiable aircraft developed by Vertical Aerospace.
 This involves putting together the operations manual for flight testing, developing strategic plans to help deliver flight test efforts and maintaining alignment throughout the teams.